Roswell Park Study of TAK1 Enzyme Searches for New Ways to Stop Breast Cancer

 Pardee Foundation grant supports research of new drug therapies

-(BUFFALO, NY) — New research at Roswell Park Cancer Institute (RPCI) with the goal of developing a drug that could stop the spread of breast cancer has received support from the Elsa U. Pardee Foundation through a $62,500 grant.
-Andrei Bakin, PhD, Assistant Professor of Oncology in the Department of Cancer Genetics at RPCI, will lead the research that seeks to better understand how a protein enzyme known as TAK1 can be manipulated to slow or stop the spread of breast cancer.
+(BUFFALO, NY) — New research at Roswell Park Comprehensive Cancer Center (Roswell Park) with the goal of developing a drug that could stop the spread of breast cancer has received support from the Elsa U. Pardee Foundation through a $62,500 grant.
+Andrei Bakin, PhD, Assistant Professor of Oncology in the Department of Cancer Genetics at Roswell Park, will lead the research that seeks to better understand how a protein enzyme known as TAK1 can be manipulated to slow or stop the spread of breast cancer.

 The TAK1 enzyme has been linked to the growth, spread and recurrence of tumors.
 By better understanding how the enzyme’s presence is linked to cancer progression and recurrence, Dr. Bakin and his team are working toward developing a more effective drug therapy that can stop TAK1 from facilitating the spread of breast cancer.
 It may also make breast cancer cells less resistant to treatment.